housni/sheldon/README.md

 ## Simple JSON support
 [(Back to top)](#table-of-contents) | [Features](#features)

-Using its [JSON module](lib/sheldon/transform/JSON.sh), Sheldon can convert a Bash associative array into a simple JSON object using the `Sheldon.Transform.JSON.dumps()` function.
-Conversely, Sheldon can also convert a simple JSON object into a Bash associative array using the `Sheldon.Transform.JSON.loads()` function.
+Using its [JSON module](lib/sheldon/transform/JSON.sh), Sheldon can convert an associative Bash array into a simple JSON object using the `Sheldon.Transform.JSON.dumps()` function.
+Conversely, Sheldon can also convert a simple JSON object into an associative Bash array using the `Sheldon.Transform.JSON.loads()` function.

 ## Makefile is friendly
 [(Back to top)](#table-of-contents) | [Features](#features)

-The Makefile is very well documented and the `help` target has a lot to offer in terms of helping you figure out what Makefile can do.
+The Makefile is very well documented and the `help` target has a lot to offer in terms of helping you figure out what the Makefile can do.

-For more details, look at [help](#help) or just do `make HELP_TARGET=help help`.
+For more details, look at [help](#help) or just type `make HELP_TARGET=help help` in your terminal while in the root directory.

 ## Own test framework
 [(Back to top)](#table-of-contents) | [Features](#features)

-Sheldon needed a simple yet effective way to run tests against the code.
-Instead of using a full-blown test framework, I put together the [TestFrameworkInAFile.sh script](lib/sheldon/test/TestFrameworkInAFile.sh) which is quite easy to use and lets you run `setUp()` and `tearDown()` before and after tests.
+Sheldon needed a simple yet effective way to run tests against its code base.
+Instead of using a full-blown test framework, I put together the [TestFrameworkInAFile.sh script](lib/sheldon/test/TestFrameworkInAFile.sh) which is quite easy to use and lets you run `setUp()` and `tearDown()` before and after tests, respectively.

 ## Custom rule checker
 [(Back to top)](#table-of-contents) | [Features](#features)

-Sheldon has a specific [naming convention](naming-convention).
+Sheldon developers have to follow a [naming convention](naming-convention).
 As human beings, we will make mistakes which is why I wrote `bin/check-convention` which runs on `make check.lint.sheldon` (among other events such as git pre-commit hooks, [when installed](setting-up-dev)).
 This ensures that all our code follows convention and nothing breaks.

 ## Intuitive interface
 [(Back to top)](#table-of-contents) | [Features](#features)

 Sheldon was written while referring to the Python 3 manual.
-As such, you may find that a lot of the functions in Sheldon are similar to Python functions, making it easier for Python developers to understand what some functions do.
+As such, you may find that a lot of the functions in Sheldon are similar to Python functions, making it easier for Python developers to understand what some functions do just by looking at the name.

 ## Easy to use
 [(Back to top)](#table-of-contents) | [Features](#features)

-Sheldon uses the same 'ol Bash syntax meaning you don't have to learn a new syntax to use it.
-Bash is not meant to use OOP and so I didn't implement Sheldon using OOP meaning we can stick to the Bash syntax we are all used to when working with Sheldon.
+Sheldon uses the same 'ol Bash syntax which means you don't have to learn a new syntax in order to use it.
+Bash is not meant to use OOP and so I didn't implement Sheldon using OOP which means we can stick to the Bash syntax we are all used to when working with Sheldon.

 # Philosophy
 [(Back to top)](#table-of-contents) | [Avoid eval, where possible](#avoid-eval-where-possible) | [Documentation is gold](#documentation-is-gold) | [Where possible, use pure Bash](#where-possible-use-pure-bash)